andrasq/node-qhttp-agent/Readme.md

 qhttp-agent
 ===========

-Edited version of http.globalAgent from node-v0.10.29
+Edited version of http.Agent from node-v0.10.29

 This is a drop-in replacement for http.Agent that fixes connection reuse and speeds up requests by up to 50%.
 All connections are opened with `keepAlive: